Geologist Finds Evidence That Mars Was Once Warmer and Wetter Than It Is Today

 Officials with the European Space Agency say its Rosetta spacecraft will soon reach the comet it has been chasing for the past ten years.
 And we’ll hear what the space agency is hoping to learn from its up-close study and hoped-for landing on the comet.

-We cover these stories and more on today’s edition of VOA's science, health and technology magazine, "Science World."
+These stories and more are coming up for you on VOA's science, health and technology magazine, "Science World."